soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 ---

-## From Domain Knowledge to a Smeantic Data Model
+## From Domain Knowledge to a Semantic Data Model

 **Learning path**#